top of page

 Know Your Rights Resources

-As we head into this next presidential administration, we’re incredibly mindful of how many of our neighbors are concerned about what they might be facing.
+As we find ourselves in the midst of this presidential administration, we’re incredibly mindful of how many of our neighbors are concerned about what they might be facing.
 Trump and his appointees have explicitly threatened that their promised mass deportations will begin in Chicago, sending fear and anger through so many communities.
 On January 15, 2025, the Chicago City Council upheld the city’s Sanctuary City Ordinance, reinforcing the message that city resources will not be utilized in support of any ICE activities here.
 Sponsors of the failed ordinance that sought to weaken the law claimed that it would only be used against criminals and, without clarity on what crimes would qualify for deportation, that label could apply to many if not most of the folks we see and regard as our neighbors every day.

 In an effort to continue to provide resources to our neighbors, we have created this resource page that we will continuously update as new information becomes available.
 Each graphic may be clicked on to open up a printable PDF version.
 If you have more resources you think may be useful, please feel free to email them to us at info@repcassidy.com.